Nuthouse01/MinesweeperSolver/MinesweeperProject/readme.txt

 r#		number of consecutive random guesses made z#		number of consecutive "cheaty" zero-guesses made, only until solver can solve something ^#		number of consecutive smart-guesses made
-M#		number of cells flagged/revealed in multi-cell logic when optimizing the chain before
+M#		number of cells found definitely flag or definitely clear in multi-cell logic when optimizing
-			a smartguess (this uses an improved version of two-cell logic) E#		number of cells that the endsolver (inside smartguess) found definitely flag or definitely clear
+				the chain before a smartguess (this uses an improved version of two-cell logic) E#		number of cells that the endsolver (inside smartguess) found definitely flag or definitely clear